-- Automata without a marked location. - Non-trim automata.
+• Automata without a marked location.

+- Non-trim automata. - Specifications without any requirement automata.

 Finally, it can also perform checks about correct constructs that may not be the intention of its author.
 Each of these checks has to be enabled with an option: